 MALB may be most well known through its tendency to aggregate on homes and other structures in autumn.
 Oftentimes MALB will find their way inside of homes where they will overwinter (see photo, left).
 Homeowners become annoyed with MALB flying and crawling around inside the building.
 In addition, a MALB, when disturbed or crushed, will emit an orange liquid that can stain carpet, furniture, or drapes.
 During winter and spring, activity MALB inside buildings tends to increase on warm days.
 Not only is the presence of MALB annoying, but some people develop an allergic rhinoconjunctivitis to MALB.
 Many people are caught off guard by the fact that MALB will bite humans, especially in the autumn.

-Pest of fruit production
+Pests of fruit

 Impacts on non-pest insects